firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://www.openbl.org/lists/base_30days.txt).

-The last time downloaded was found to be dated: Sat Jun  6 23:42:00 UTC 2015.
+The last time downloaded was found to be dated: Sun Jun  7 03:42:00 UTC 2015.

 The ipset `openbl_30d` has **3250** entries, **3250** unique IPs.